CallumWalley/nzrse-containers/_episodes/02-singularity-intro.md

 ### Get ready for the hands-on

 Before we start, let us ensure we have got the required files to run the tutorials.
+We'll create a directory on NeSI's scratch "nobackup" filesystem for you to work in.
+NB: these files will be removed within a day of the tutorial.

 ```
 $ cd ~
+$ mkdir /nesi/nobackup/nesi99991/${USER}
+$ # let's create a shortcut (aka symlink) from our home folder
+$ ln -s /nesi/nobackup/nesi99991/${USER} training-containers
+$ cd training-containers
 ```
 {: .bash}